-WordPress For BeginnersWhen the “blogging revolution” first began, blogs looked like blogs and websites looked like websites.
-One could easily tell the difference.
+Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites.
+You could easily tell the two apart.

-Then WordPress came along and everything changed.
-Now, it’s becoming almost impossible to tell blogs and websites apart.
-Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what’s under the surface.
+Then the WordPress CMS came along and changed everything.
+Now, it’s getting increasingly harder to tell the difference between blogs and websites.
+Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what type of web application is actually powering the site.

-For many website owners, understanding the difference between a Content Management System application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, regarding the things that matter to most website owners, such as web development costs, ease of use, ability to keep the website up-to-date, managing web content, etc.
+For website owners, understanding the difference between a Content Management System application like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that matter to most website owners, like web development costs, ease of use, ability to keep the site up-to-date, managing content, etc.

 Think about this …

-B) The same eye-catching, professional-looking site, but at a much cheaper cost than the cost of getting option ”A” built.
+B) The same eye-catching, professional-looking website, but at a cost that is significantly less than the cost of getting site ”A” above built.

-If you picked site “B”, then you need to know more about WordPress, why WordPress can provide you with a beautiful website that could turn out to be much less expensive to build than websites built using traditional web editor tools … and how to tell the two types apart!
+If you picked site ”B” above, then you need to know more about the benefits of using WordPress, why WordPress can be used to create a professional-looking website that will normally cost far less to build than websites which use a website building application … and how to tell the two types apart!

-WordPress is the world’s most used online publishing platform and content management system (CMS).
-It is a budget-friendly CMS suitable for all businesses and non-technical users.
+WordPress is the world’s most popular online publishing platform and content management system (CMS).
+It is a powerful CMS that is ideally suited for all businesses and non-technical users.

-Whether your reason for having a digital presence is for personal blogging or business use, WordPress is easy enough for a novice with no web design skills to use and manage, yet it offers a range of helpful features that make your web presence extremely effective when it comes to getting your content published and indexed by search engines, promoting visitor engagement, generating business leads and sales, enhancing your site’s functionality, scalability, etc.
+Whether your reason for having an online presence is for personal blogging or business use, WordPress is easy enough for a newbie with no technical knowledge to use, yet it offers a range of helpful functions that make your website extremely effective in terms of getting your content published, promoting visitor engagement, generating business leads and sales, enhancing your site’s capabilities, etc.

-With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, your site could probably be powered by WordPress too.
+With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, your site is also driven by WordPress.

-And if you don’t have a website yet, or are thinking of getting one built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built for your business quite inexpensively?
+And if you don’t have a website yet, or are thinking of getting one built, then wouldn’t it be great to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built quite inexpensively?

-Do you need to know if your website uses WordPress?
-Maybe you’ve come to this page because you’ve heard or read about WordPress, and you’re now wondering if your site was built using the WordPress software, or some other content management system.
+Do you need to know if a website uses WordPress?
+Maybe you’ve come here because you’ve heard about WordPress, and you’re now wondering if your site runs on the WordPress software, or some other content management system.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?